 All applicants will be considered for a Panther Fund Merit Scholarship.
 Academic, or merit scholarships, are based on an applicant's academic performance in high school (weighted GPA plus standardized test scores) and are determined at the time of admission.
 These scholarships are available to all domestic (U.S.) students, whether in-state or out-of-state.
-Panther Fund Merit Scholarship awards range in value but may cover up to 50% of tuition, regardless of financial need.

 The following scholarships are available to students who are residents of Florida.
-Florida Resident Scholarships and Panther Academic Scholarships (see above) are mutually exclusive; they do not "stack" and cannot be combined.
+As stated above, Florida Resident Scholarships and Panther Academic Scholarships (see above) are mutually exclusive; they do not "stack" and cannot be combined.
 If a student qualifies for more than one of the scholarships below, the student will be offered the higher scholarship, but not the sum of two or more.
 Scholarships in an amount less than full tuition may, however, be combined with Incentive Scholarships, Florida Tech Family Grants, and Need-Based Grants.

 High school students who qualify for the Bright Futures Florida Academic Scholars (FAS) award are eligible to be considered for a Florida Tech Distinguished Scholar Award, a combination of scholarships and grants that covers full tuition plus the facilities and activities fees to attend Florida Tech.

 The Florida Tech Distinguished Scholar Award is only available to first-time freshmen.
 To be considered, applicants must:

 Annually, Florida Institute of Technology selects one exceptionally qualified student to receive a Farmer Scholarship, which includes full tuition, room and board, and fees.